sentrychris/system-monitor/README.md

 ## Hub mode

 Setting `VITE_HUB_URL` at build time enables the hub routes.
-Everything behind them is gated by the Vigil Pro admin bearer token — paste it once on first visit and it's stored in `localStorage` for that browser.
+Everything behind them is gated by the Vigil Pro admin bearer token.

 | Path | What |
 |---|---|